nikhil-dewangan/js-code-youtube/README.md

 => monolithic arctitecture

 asychonousr:
-it consist two only single variable."
+it consist two only single variable."The Starting"

 num++; ++i;
 add git.